Sign in or start a free trial to avail of this feature.

 It also shows us the total revenue for each state and the total revenue for each sales person.

-If I scroll back to the left, you can now see that the sales people are across the top, and the states are in individual rows.
+If we scroll back to the left, we can now see that the salespeople are across the top and the states on individual rows.

-For my purposes, having the sales person in the row and bringing the state back to the column label, is the easiest to read.
+For our purposes, having the sales person in the row, and bringing the state back into the column label is the easiest to read.

 It could be that a particular industry in these states loves the product, or perhaps company referrals from a couple of customers in these regions have been very lucrative.

-This leads me to believe that the sales process is normally completed over the phone, otherwise the Company would be wasting a huge amount of money in travel expenses.
+This indicates that the sales process is normally completed over the phone.
+Otherwise the company would be wasting a huge amount of money in travel expenses.

-Hopefully this lesson has shown you that even a simple Pivot table, with one row label, one column label and one set of values, can help you to quickly draw useful conclusions from your data sets.
+Hopefully this lesson has shown you that even a simple pivot table with one row label, one column label, and one set of values can help you quickly draw useful conclusions from your data sets.

-In the next lesson, I’ll show you how to format the data within a Pivot table, to make it even easier to spot trends and reach conclusions.
+In the next lesson, we'll learn how to format the data within a pivot table to make it even easier to spot trends and reach conclusions.